webpack/changelog-v5/README.md

 - remove HotModuleReplacementPlugin multiStep mode
 - `assetInfo` from `emitAsset` will now merge when nested objects or arrays are used
 - `[query]` is now a valid placeholder when for paths based on a `filename` like assets
+- add `Compilation.deleteAsset` to correctly delete an assets and non-shared related assets